-Ariana Grande Showers Fan With Gifts Who Missed Her Concert For Health Reasons
+Ariana Grande Showers Fan Who Missed Her Concert For Health Reasons With Gifts

-A young girl from Buffalo named Brianna Zarbo had her plans to attend Ariana Grande’s concert yesterday shattered when she learned earlier in the week she needed emergency surgery that would prevent her from seeing the singing sensation’s show.
+A young girl from Buffalo named Brianna Zarbo had her plans to attend Ariana Grande’s concert yesterday shattered when she learned earlier in the week that she needed emergency surgery that would prevent her from seeing the singing sensation’s show.

 According to WGRZ, the concert tickets were Zarbo’s Christmas present last year.
-Speaking to the news outlet, Brianna’s dad, Steve. revealed his daughter has several health conditions and has spent most of her life transitioning from home to the hospital.
+Speaking to the news outlet, Brianna’s dad, Steve, revealed his daughter has several health conditions and has spent most of her life transitioning from home to the hospital.

 “She has been here so many different times.
 She’s had 27 surgeries.
 She’s got scoliosis, she’s got a swallowing disorder,” her father continued to explain.